-- Academic dishonesty or any other violation of the University’s Academic Policy.
+- Academic dishonesty or any other violation of the University’s Academic Integrity Policy.

 - General dishonesty, forgery, or fraud, including furnishing false information to a University official, alteration or misuse of University documents, misrepresenting oneself as an authorized agent of the University, or possession, manufacture, or distribution of fraudulent identification.